 The best thing you can do as a luxury property to stand out is to build a website that is product-focused.
 What we often see with luxury properties are websites built around developing a strong brand rather than informing prospects about the product they would be purchasing were they to sign a lease.

 For restaurants, this sort of brand-based marketing works well because having a strong brand with consumers is highly advantageous.
-People buy food all the time so if you can get a consumer to think of you in a certain way, the odds of turning them into a repeat customer and long-term fan are very good.
+People buy food all the time so if you can get a consumer to think of you in a certain way that will create a deeper bond with your product, the odds of turning them into a repeat customer and long-term fan are very good.

 In multifamily, however, a brand-based strategy doesn't make as much sense.
 In the first place, most management companies are not going to have repeat customers and almost certainly will not have long-term customers who lease from them at three or more different properties.
 Apartment choice has more to do with amenities, price, location, etc. then with the brand of a specific company.
 Second, brands make sense with low-risk purchases where the initial bar to try your product is very low.
 I might see an ad I like for a new energy drink and, given that the cost of the drink is only $3, go ahead and give it a try based only on the very flimsy basis of seeing a single ad.
 But an apartment lease is a much riskier purchase.
 Even a comparatively cheap lease like $650/month for 12 months still ends up being $7800 over the full year.
 So you can try to build a brand, but the value you get from that is likely to be pretty limited.